10sr/cron-cli-js/README.md

 License
 -------

-This software is released under MIT license.
+Copyright (c) 2017 10sr <8.slashes@gmail.com>

-See `LICENSE` for details.
+This software is licensed under the Apache License, Version 2.0 See `LICENSE` for details.